iovasile/HotProspects/README.md

-    ➡️ Set .interpolation to .none to display the generated QRCode correctly ➡️ Created a context menu to allow the user to save the qr code to their gallery ➡️ Used Swift Package Manager to add a QRCode Scanner dependency ➡️ Implemented a Local Notification system using UserNotification, allowing the user to set a reminder to contact prospects
-    ➡️ Added multiple buttons to the item swipe menu
+    ➡️ Set .interpolation to .none to display the generated QRCode correctly ➡️ Created a context menu to allow the user to save the qr code to their gallery ➡️ Used Swift Package Manager to add a QRCode Scanner dependency ➡️ Implemented UserNotification, allowing the user to set a reminder to contact prospects ➡️ Added multiple buttons to the item swipe menu

 #### Conclusion